isg-software/tablesorter-pagercontrols/README.md

 ## Motivation

-The “normal” usage of the tablesorter's pager add-on requires you to add controls to your HTML document (in addition to the table).
+The “normal” usage of the tablesorter's pager add-on requires you to manually create a user interface (control buttons to skip pages, page size selection and page display) in your HTML document (in addition to the table).
 The following HTML fragment is taken from an original example page:

     <table class="tablesorter">
     <!-- view page source to see the entire table -->